 The Board is a Schedule 2 employer under the Workplace Safety and Insurance Act and, as such, assumes responsibility for the payment of all claims to its injured workers under the Act.
 The Board does not fund these obligations in advance of payments made under the Act.
-Plan changes made in 2012 require school boards to provide salary top-up to a maximum of 4 1⁄2 years for employees receiving payments from the Workplace Safety and Insurance Board, where the previously negotiated collective agreement included such provision.
-The Board holds funds on account in the amount of \$643,384 (2015 - \$638,907) with the purpose of meeting these obligations when necessary.
+The benefit costs and liablities related to this plan are included in the Board's consolidated financial statements.
+School boards are required to provide salary top-up to a maximum of 4 1⁄2 years for employees receiving payments from the Workplace Safety and Insurance Board, where the collective agreement negotiated prior to 2012 included such a provision.
+The Board holds funds on account in the amount of \$648,291 (2016 - \$643,384) with the purpose of meeting these obligations when necessary.